Frequently Asked Questions

 …you’re not alone!

 We have tried to create a comprehensive list of some of the most frequently asked questions regarding the Outer Banks Taste of the Beach annual weekend event.
 We appreciate your time in looking through this before you email to inquire.
 Chances are you’re not the first person to ask… we hope you find the answers you are looking for.
-If not, feel free to email us using the contact information at the bottom of every page on this site.
+If not, feel free to send our coordinator an email at email@example.com

 1. What is “Will-Call?” and/or “Do I need (to print my) tickets to be admitted to an event?”